lawrenceevalyn/THE-DISS/README.md

 One of the ideas that was mentioned but not developed at MLA was that, if one wishes to teach principles of justice, if one wishes to turn students' personal distress into pro-social empathy, one must **choose to teach different texts**.
 So I guess my question is: which eighteenth century texts should we teach?
 And how?

 **Can** that be my question??

+---

+Egads.
+The probably outline of the diss right now is:

+1. Intro
+1. ESTC corpus
+1. ECCO-TCP full texts
+1. Ann Radcliffe, Charlotte Smith, Hannah More, and Mary Robinson
+1. Conclusion

+...and Chapter 4 there is basically an entire dissertation.
+But I don't want to cut any of those authors!! aaagh

 ### Jan 20 2017